BOARD OF DIRECTORS

-Erin Danford is vice chair of Kay Blada Recycling's board of directors and founder of the Kay Blada UNC student group.
-She is currently studying a masters of Environmental Governance the University of Freiburg, Germany, and holds a BSc in Environmental Science from the University of North Carolina at Chapel Hill.
+Erin Danford is vice chair of Kay Blada Recycling's board of directors and has been working with Blada since 2016, one of the organization's founding members.
+She is currently studying a Masters of Environmental Governance the University of Freiburg, Germany, and holds a BSc in Environmental Science from the University of North Carolina at Chapel Hill.

 Lunide is a biology major at UNC Chapel Hill.
 Lunide grew up in Haiti and is now studying in North Carolina.
-She is a member of Kay Blada's student organization at UNC, and began serving as a board member in April 2018.
+She is president of Kay Blada's student organization at UNC, and began serving as a board member in April 2018.

 Devin Collins is a Leveraged Finance Analyst at Bank of America Merrill Lynch, and holds a bachelors degree of business administration from the University of North Carolina at Chapel Hill.
 He has also interned at Strata Solar and Enlight Research.

 Kevin Reily is president of Reily Recovery Systems, a post-industrial plastic recycling center in Haw River, North Carolina.
 The company's annual recycling output is more than two million pounds, 97 percent of which is returned to the manufacturing process.
 He serves as Kay Blada's technical advisor, and has been instrumental in procuring recycling equipment in Haiti.